ADA-SITE-SITE4890-2023-Spring/senior-design-project-ay5-gamification-2-0-unity-bb/README.md

       <li>Secret (Password): <code>[nKJvFEVmJTjDFgIBev17DefKO4RY0a3j]</code> (example)</li>
     </ul>
     <p>You can get access to these parts by contacting the IT Help Desk of the University.</p>
-    <p>In our project, our university even built a sandbox for us and all the tests had been done on the given sandbox.</p>
+    <p>In our project, our university built a sandbox for us and all testing was conducted within the given sandbox.</p>
     <h2>Usage</h2>
     <p>To use the Unity-Blackboard integration package, simply import it into your Unity project.
 You can then create your own games or modify the included example game to suit your needs.</p>
     <p>Students can then play the game and their progress will be tracked and monitored by teachers from Blackboard.</p>